TimHanewich/Xbrl/README.md

 ~~~
 using Xbrl.Helpers;
 ~~~
 This will add an extension method to an `XbrlInstanceDocument` object called `GetValueFromPriorities`.
 This method will look for facts that are only relevent to the documents current time period.
-You can provide multiple labels (separated by comma) to search for and the method will search for a label with the first label, move onto the next if it was unable to find one, and so forth.
+You can provide multiple labels to search for and the method will search for a fact with the first label, move onto the next if it was unable to find one, and so forth.
 For example, if a company either labeled their Current Assets from their balance sheet as "AssetsCurrent" or "CurrentAssets", we would use the following code to return this fact.
 ~~~
-XbrlFact current_assets = doc.GetValueFromPriorities("CurrentAssets,AssetsCurrent");
+XbrlFact current_assets = doc.GetValueFromPriorities("CurrentAssets", "AssetsCurrent");
 ~~~

 ### Converting an Instance Document to a Common Financial Statement